Business Ideas for Kids: Fostering an Entrepreneurial Spirit

 My kids had a few entrepreneurial ventures of their own when they were young:

-As a young mom, I hosted large community garage sales where moms got together and sold gently used children’s toys and clothing.
-We routinely sold thousands of dollars’ worth of kids’ stuff at both the spring and fall sale.
+As a young mom, I hosted large community garage sales in which moms got together and sold gently used children’s toys and clothing.
+We routinely sold thousands of dollars’ worth of kids’ stuff at both the spring and fall sales.
 It was a huge undertaking, and I always paid my kids to help.
 I even allowed them to set up their own table to sell things.

 The kids would usually have canned sodas and bottled water, along with all sorts of snacks.
-It was amazing to see how well they would do at each sale.
+It was amazing to see how well they did at each sale.

 Instead of dreading the sales each year, it was something they looked forward to because they knew they would make money from their concession table.
 They would usually end up making $30 to $40 dollars each, which was a lot of money for kids their age.

 Once he got a little older, my son set up a small business that catered to our neighborhood.

 We received a magazine in the mail one day with all sorts of fun products inside — note cards, wrapping paper, cute pens, and other decorative items for the home.
 It was designed for a school group, but individuals could participate.